derekkoch/A100-Application-Form/README.md

     DEFINE('DB_FORM_DATABASE', 'forms_db');
 ?>
 ```
-This file should be placed within the admin directory, as it is used by that directory's files, via `include` statements.
+This file should be placed within the admin directory, as it (cred_admin.php) is used by that directory's files, via `include` statements.

 ## Site Deployment
 ***The following assumes you've first deployed [the amp-test site](https://github.com/AmundsenJunior/amp-test) to the same machine.***